jenkinsci/azure-ad-plugin/README.md

 This plugin extends the traditional [Matrix Authorization Strategy](https://plugins.jenkins.io/matrix-auth/) with the ability to search by users / groups by display name when configuring the authorization rules.
-It will also include the display name in the authorization rule.

 To use this feature: